The County of Northern Lights provides three levels of fire protection services

 When an area is under a fire ban, charcoal briquettes, fire logs, fireworks, and open campfires are forbidden and / or must be immediately extinguished.
 The only exceptions are fires that are contained in cooking and heating appliances fuelled by fluids or gases, fires contained in fire facilities in designated camping and recreation areas, and fires contained in industrial facilities or on industrial sites approved by a Forest Officer.

 Other than a campfire, any open fire in the province of Alberta must have a permit.
-To obtain a permit within the Fire Protection Area, contact your local Alberta Sustainable Resources office by calling 310-0000.
-If you are outside the Fire Protection Area, contact the Regional Fire Chief.
+To obtain a permit within the Forest Protection Area, contact your local Alberta Agriculture and Forestry office by calling 310-0000.
+If you are outside the Forest Protection Area, contact the Regional Fire Chief.
 If you are unsure of your intended burn location, contact the regional fire chief to confirm your location and permit process.

 Fire permits are free and issued for a specific period of time.
 Permits may be cancelled before the permit expiry date if conditions relating to fire hazards indicate such cancellation is necessary.
 Fire permits contain conditions that must be strictly followed.
 Under the Forest and Prairie Protection Act, you may be held responsible for fire suppression costs or any penalties resulting from burning without a permit or failing to comply with the conditions outlined in the individual permit.

 Within the County of Northern Lights a fire works permit is required to conduct a fire works display.
 Permits are issued free of charge, assuming no fire bans are in effect.
-The permits can be obtained from the Regional Fire Chief, Lance Bushie at 780.624.2993 from Township Road 880 South, and from Fire Chief Larry Brolly at 780.836.5643.
+The permits can be obtained from the Regional Fire Chief Tim Harris at 780.624.2993 from Township Road 880 South, and from Fire Chief Larry Brolly at 780.836.3515 for areas north of Township Road 880.